Landowners’ guide to wild swimming: what the law really says

 The signage should be photographed in situ with a date recorded, which should happen as a matter of course in the metadata in a digital camera, but if you are relying on printed records, try and ensure the photo has a date recorded on it.
 It is important to remember that you may be relying on the evidence of the signage years later so keep the image safe.

-Use is likely to be considered to be “with force” where the user has been made aware of the landowner’s objection.
+Use is likely to be considered to be 'with force' where the user has been made aware of the landowner’s objection.
 If this is done verbally it should be done calmly and politely and it would then be important to keep a contemporaneous dated, written record of every time this is done, together with notes on the place where the discussion took place and that it was made clear that the swimmer was trespassing.

-Members should also consider making a landowner statement and deposit under S31 (6) of the Highways Act 1980, setting out that there is no intention to create further public rights of way on the land.
+Land managers should also consider making a statement and deposit under S31 (6) of the Highways Act 1980, setting out that there is no intention to create further public rights of way on the land.
 This will prevent the build-up of any rights that might give way to successful claims for additional rights of way that could allow the swimmer to access water bodies.
 You must remember that such declarations do not, however, protect you from claims of historic routes.

 Key contact: